 These rules -- and the facts -- should determine who you decide to sue to maximize your financial recovery.

 Put Them on the Hook: Serve Them Correctly

 You must serve all of your defendants a summons and complaint.
-The service can either be made by the sheriff’s office or by private party in certain instances.
-The service must include a copy of the complaint as well as a summons to appear before court or respond in writing by a certain date and time.
+The service can either be made by the sheriff’s office or by a private party in certain instances.
+The service must include a copy of the complaint as well as a summons to appear before the court or respond in writing by a certain date and time.
 In Illinois, there are particular rules regarding service in certain circumstances.
 The relevant statutes provide the following:

 - 735 ILCS 5/2-203: “Except as otherwise expressly provided, service of summons upon an individual defendant shall be made (1) by leaving a copy of the summons with the defendant personally, (2) by leaving a copy at the defendant's usual place of abode, with some person of the family or a person residing there, of the age of 13 years or upwards, and informing that person of the contents of the summons, provided the officer or other person making service shall also send a copy of the summons in a sealed envelope with postage fully prepaid, addressed to the defendant at his or her usual place of abode…”